alfredolopeznunes/Magento2-module-customBar/README.md

 - Run your magento deployment procedure (setup:upgrade, setup:di:compile) Configurtion.

--In Magento admin go to LESITE CUSTOMBAR > General Configuración to Enable or disable the module.
+- In Magento admin go to LESITE CUSTOMBAR > General Configuración to Enable or disable the module.

 - You must assign a client group for the user (When creating a user your default group is general).